Pervis Staples, member of famed Staple Singers, dead at 85

 Pervis Staples sang gospel songs with his father, the guitar-playing Roebuck “Pops” Staples, and sisters Mavis, Yvonne and Cleotha in Chicago churches before gaining a national following when they began recording songs such as “So Soon,” “If I Could Hear My Mother Pray Again,” “Will the Circle Be Unbroken,” and “Uncloudy Day” for Vee Jay records in the 1950s.

 The group gained fame in the 1960s by singing music that urged change on a variety of social and religious issues.
-The Staples Singers gained a huge audience with their first No. 1 hit “I’ll Take You There” in 1972 and followed with top 40 hits “Respect Yourself,” “Heavy Makes You Happy,” and “If You’re Ready (Come Go With Me).”
+The Staple Singers gained a huge audience with their first No. 1 hit, “I’ll Take You There” in 1972 and followed with top 40 hits “Respect Yourself,” “Heavy Makes You Happy,” and “If You’re Ready (Come Go With Me).”

 However, Pervis’ last album with The Staple Singers was their first for Stax Records, “Soul Folks in Action” in 1968.
 The album featured new songs such as “The Ghetto” and their interpretations of tunes like Otis Redding’s “(Sittin’ On) The Dock of the Bay” and The Band’s “The Weight.”
-He went on to manage the girl group Emotions and operated a popular nightclub, Perv’s House.
+He went on to manage the girl group The Emotions and operated a popular nightclub, Perv’s House.

 Pervis Staples was inducted into the Rock and Roll Hall of Fame with his family in 1999.
 The group also received a lifetime achievement award from the Grammys in 2005.